What have they been doing with my payments on mortgage loan?

-We will ask my client’s loan servicer how they have applied her payments during 2014.
+We will ask my client’s loan servicer how they have applied her payments during the last tax year.
 Dollars to doughnuts, the payments have been applied to interest, not principal.

 Of course, we may find that the servicer is holding all of the payments in some kind of suspense account and hasn’t credited them to any element of her loan.

 But whatever it is, we are entitled to a response within 30 business days of making the request.

 The CFPB even has sample letters to your servicer you can use for the purpose.

 Everything is on the table

 Your request for information isn’t confined to the servicing of the loan.
 It extends to information “with respect to the borrower’s mortgage loan”.

 That includes information about a loan modification application.
 And, you can get the identity and contact information on the entity that owns your loan.